A guide to topicals.

 Staying asleep through the night:

-Studies have shown that due to their long effect times, they make the best choice for people who have issues staying asleep through the night.
+Studies have shown that due to their long effect times, edibles may be beneficial to people who have issues staying asleep through the night.
 While the effects of smoking are immediate and only last a few hours, edibles last approximately 8hours (the perfect nights sleep!).
 This should keep you below the Dream/Wake threshold as you are about to come out of your first REM cycle.
+Ever taken an edible and just passed out?
+Thats what we are talking about.

 Factor's to consider when choosing your Edible: